apalache-mc/apalache/docs/src/apalache/types-and-annotations.md

 ### 1. Type inference

-Starting with the version ``0.4.0``, our model checker runs the naive type inference algorithm for every computation step:
+Starting with the version `0.4.0` (and ending with version `0.11.0`), our model checker runs the naive type inference algorithm for every computation step:

  1. It assumes that all operator definitions have been replaced with their